 The 60s, Part 2

-Since my last post – Make Love, Not War – I’ve been thinking about quite a bit.
+Since my last post – Make Love, Not War – I’ve been thinking about the 60s quite a bit.
 And so, yesterday, while driving home from work, I remembered two events from that time period that I found to be both very revealing about the times and also about me.

 Both involve my mother.
 And, in order to share it with you, I need to provide a little background information about my mother and me.